What is special with RonDB#

 It is probably the DBMS and key value database with the highest availability statistics surpassing most competitors by more than a magnitude higher availability.

-The requirements from the telecom network was that complex transactions have to be completed in ten milliseconds.
+The requirement from the telecom network was that complex transactions have to be completed in ten milliseconds.
 RonDB supports this requirement and this makes RonDB useful also in financial applications and many other application categories that require bounded latency on the queries.

 It is designed with the following features in mind:

-Class 6 Availability (less than 30 seconds downtime per year)
+1. Class 6 Availability (less than 30 seconds downtime per year)

-Data consistency in large clusters
+2. Data consistency in large clusters

-High Write Scalability and Read Scalability
+3. High Write Scalability and Read Scalability

-Predictable response time
+4. Predictable response time

-Available with MySQL interface, LDAP interface, file system interfaces
+5. Available with MySQL interface, LDAP interface, file system interfaces

-Available with APIs from all modern languages
+6. Available with APIs from most modern languages

 To get a quick idea if RonDB is something for your application we will list the unique selling points (USPs) of RonDB.